 - Reinstall Dota 2.
 Uncheck all the DLC you’ve downloaded before reinstalling the game.

 - Download and install CCleaner.
-This tool checks your registry, cleans unused files and optimizes your PC.
+This tool checks your registry, cleans unused files, and optimizes your PC.

 With that said, we can conclude this article.
 In case you have any questions or suggestions on how to improve FPS in Dota 2, feel free to tell us in the comments section below.
-We look forward to hearing from you.